 - Increase the risk of infection.

-Wendy Peacock is a Women who suffer from DM 1 for more than 20 years since she was 17 years old, and she always exposed to unconsciousness due to hypoglycemia, and she also the first person that completely treated from DM 1 through a clinical trial in which she received a transplant of (a bioengineered mini-organ) and this small organ contain islets cells mimic the pancreatic islets of Langerhans cells which produce insulin naturally.
-This organ restores the secretion of natural insulin in patients with DM 1, so that, the patient no longer needs to supplemental insulin injection.
+Wendy Peacock is a Woman who suffer from DM 1 for more than 20 years since she was 17 years old, and she always been exposed to unconsciousness due to hypoglycemia, and she also the first person that completely treated from DM 1 through a clinical trial in which she received a transplant of (a bioengineered mini-organ) and this small organ contain islets cells mimic the pancreatic islets of Langerhans cells which produce insulin naturally.
+This organ restores the secretion of natural insulin in patients with DM 1, so that, the patient no longer needs to supplemental insulin injections.

 how to cure type 1 diabetes permanently?

-Camillo Ricordi, (M.D., Director of the Diabetes Research Institute) and Stacy Joy (Director of the DRI’s Cell Transplant Center) said that: Islet transplantation has been used for many years but only in liver, and many trials showed that the liver is not the suitable organ for this transplantation; because it leads to some adverse effects and inflammatory reactions which damage the Islets cells.
+Camillo Ricordi, (M.D., Director of the Diabetes Research Institute) and Stacy Joy (Director of the DRI’s Cell Transplant Center) said that: Islet transplantation has been used for many years but only in the liver, and many trials showed that the liver is not the suitable organ for this transplantation; because it leads to some adverse effects and inflammatory reactions which damage the Islets cells.

-As a result, There’s a great success in treating Wendy Peacock from diabetes mellitus type 1 completely and she now no longer needs to taking insulin, which considered a great hope for diabetes type 1 treatment without insulin
+As a result, There’s a great success in treating Wendy Peacock from diabetes mellitus type 1 completely and she now no longer needs to take insulin, which considered a great hope for diabetes type 1 treatment without insulin

 A video that telling more about BioHub and Wendy Peacock’s story

-For more studies and scientific information Visit: Recent Research studies
+For more studies and scientific information, Visit: Recent Research studies